liveuak/freenoom/README_EN.md

 Regardless of the success or failure of the renewal or the execution of the script, you will receive emails from the program.
 In the case of a renewal success or failure email, the email will include the number of days that the domain name has not been renewed.

 ### Preparation
-- Mailbox: For the sake of understanding, it is also called robot mailbox, which is used to send notification emails.
+- Email of robot: Used to send notification emails.
-- Mailbox: Used to receive notification emails sent by robots.
+- Your email: Used to receive notification emails sent by robots.
 - VPS: Any server can be used.
 The system recommends `Centos7`, and the PHP version must be` php7.1` or above.
 - No more

 ### Setting up Gmail
-1.In `Settings> Forwarding and POP / IMAP`, tick
+1.In `Settings > Forwarding and POP/IMAP`, tick
 - Enable POP for all messages
 - Enable IMAP